Quern-stone: Saddle quern

 The saddle quern is produced by rocking or rolling the muller using parallel motions (i.e., pushing and pulling the handstone), which forms a shape looking like a saddle.
 These are the most ancient and widely used type of quern-stone and were superseded around the 5th to the 4th century BC by the more efficient rotary quern.
 The handstones for saddle querns are generally either roughly cylindrical (not unlike a rolling pin) and used with both hands, or rough hemispheres and used with one hand.
 This provides a crushing motion, not a grinding action and is more suitable for crushing malted grain.
 It is not easy to produce flour from a saddle quern with unmalted grain.
 The muller is also referred to as a 'rubber' or 'mouler'.
-Some pictorial examples may be found in the metate article.

 Rotary quern

 As the name implies, the rotary quern used circular motions to grind the material, meaning both the upper and lower quern were generally circular.
 The handstone of a rotary quern is much heavier than that of saddle quern and provides the necessary weight for the grinding of unmalted grain into flour.
 In some cases the grinding surfaces of the stones fit into each other, the upper stone being slightly concave and the lower one convex.